JoshHyde9/qwik-contentful/README.md

    2. Create a new entry or click on an existing entry.
    3. Click on `Info` on the right-hand side.
    4. There should be an option called `Content Type ID`.
 This goes into your `.env`.
-6. Run `npm run dev` to start the local development server.
+6. Run `pnpm run dev` to start the local development server.

 ### Note